madanyn3/madanyn3.github.io/blogs.md

 url: /blogs/
 ---

-Welcome to my blog section!
-Below are links to my posts:
+#### Welcome to My Blog

+This is where I share my thoughts, ideas, and updates on the mini-projects I work on from time to time.
+Since my thoughts are shaped by my experiences, they’re naturally influenced by my perspective.
+I’d love to hear your views and have a conversation about them!

 <ul>
   {% for post in site.blogs %}